voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/data-synchronization.md

 ## Product synchronization

-Products can be stored in Voucherify, but it is not required.
-The product validation takes place during the Qualification, Validation, and Redemption processes based on the API payload and the data stored in Voucherify's product catalog.
+Products can be stored in Voucherify but it is not required.
+The product validation <!-- validation? --> takes place during the following actions:
+- Qualification
+- Validation
+- Redemption

+The product validation is based on the API payload and the data stored in Voucherify's product catalog.
 However, if a product does not exist in Voucherify, the validation will take into consideration the payload alone.

+> 🚧 Product data in the payload alone
+>
+> Unlike customer data, product data provided in the payload alone do not create a new product in Voucherify.
+Products need to be created or imported.

-The products can be grouped into dynamic collections based on the parameters.
+The products in Voucherify can be grouped into static or dynamic collections based on their parameters.
+Collections can be used in validation rules to model product-specific limits.

+### Product synchronization options

 ## Order synchronization